maryaro/lab_6/lab_6.md

 ### Part 2

 In this spatial analysis, the female population of Baltimore City is correlated to median household income.
+In the regression report, Moran's I is statistically significant.
+Lagrange Multiplier was not statistically significant, so you do not have to run the lag model.

 ![regression](https://github.com/maryaro/lab_6/blob/master/part2_regression.PNG "regression")